 What are the risks involved with using a gambling website outside of France’s borders?

-The only French gambling sites accessible while being hosted in other EU member countries have completed the local licensing process.
-Unlicensed offshore websites will most likely be blocked to French residents.
+Only French gambling sites hosted in other EU member countries are accessible to residents, but they must first go through a local licensing process.
+Any unlicensed offshore gambling sites are likely to be blocked to French residents.

 Does France tax winnings from online gambling?